frankshearar/Home/Package-Type.md

 &lt;/package&gt;
 </pre>

 This would allow any indexing procedure to write more generic code searching for the `<tool>` element.
+For this to work, however, an additional burden would be placed on the tool producer (either explicit user intervention or `pack` command code) to add this additional element every time a `<dotnet-cli-tool>` is produced.